UpDryTwist/battery-hawk/README.md

 # Copy and configure environment
 cp .env.docker .env
-# Edit .env with your settings
+# Edit .env with your settings (including custom ports if needed)

 # Development: Build and run with Docker Compose
 docker-compose up -d